Robertshannon96/Master_DSI_notes/README.md

 * Popularity - recommend whats most popular
 * Content-based: nuse similiarties based on attributes of items to group/cluster them and provide recommendations for things that are similar based on user prefrerence.
-* Collaborative filtering - for a a given user, use ratings/preferences of similiar users to predict which unrated items the user would like.

-**explicit rating**: allow users to unequivocally qunatify how much he/she liked something
+* Collaborative filtering - for a a given user, use ratings/preferences of similiar users to predict which unrated items the user would like. sequivocally qunatify how much he/she liked something
 - example: did you like this song?
 How many stars would you give this movie?

 **Implicit rating**: Makes inference from user behavior.
 How many times have you played a song?
 Which songs are you playing?
 What movies are you watching?